pebble-dev/pebble-dev.github.io/_posts/2018-06-13-get-ready-to-rebble.md

 a small monthly fee for access to Weather and Dictation, thereby funding the service.
 In order to avoid the risk of disappointing those who have paid us, we do not intend to open up payments until there is something to pay for.

+Finally, we would like to extend our thanks to Fitbit once again: they have been extremely helpful in working with us to enable us to continue Pebble long after the original Pebble services shut down.

 That's all for now.
 More news coming soon!